thedarkwriter/courseware-lms-content/_lmscontent/syntax_and_package_installation/content.md

 <p class="p2">With that request, it's time to start figuring out how to achieve it using Puppet.
 Looking at the runbook, you discover that the following servers, all running the latest version of RedHat Enterprise Linux, must be configured:</p>
 <p class="p2">db1 - primary database server</p>
 <p class="p1">db2 - secondary database server (failover machine)</p>
-<p class="p1">web1</p>
-<p class="p1">web2</p>
-<p class="p1">web3 - web/application servers</p>
+<p class="p1">web1 - web/application server</p>
-<p class="p2">lb1 - load balancer</p>
-<p class="p2">Before Puppet, it was necessary to log into these 6 servers and manually execute commands according to the runbook.
+<p class="p2">Before Puppet, it was necessary to log into these 3 servers and manually execute commands according to the runbook.
 Now with Puppet, you have to write some code to apply changes automatically on each server, based on the final configuration required by each one to make a fully-functioning deployment of the Robby application.</p>
 <p class="p2"><span class="s1">With Puppet,&nbsp;you'll start with&nbsp;a <strong>resource. </strong>As you learned earlier, a</span>&nbsp;resource is Puppet's representation of a characteristic on a server that should be managed or configured, such as a file, a user account<span class="s1">, a software package installation and many other possibilities.<span class="Apple-converted-space">&nbsp;</span></span></p>
 <p>The first thing needed for Robby to operate is to install all of the required software packages on the various servers shown previously.
 The runbook starts with the following package installation instructions:</p>
-<p class="p2">- Install the PostgreSQL database (current released version) on db1 and db2 using the standard CentOS yum repositories</p>
+<p class="p2">- Install the PostgreSQL database (current released version) on db1 and db2 using the standard RHEL yum repositories</p>
-<p class="p1">- Install the Apache web server (current released version) on web1, web2 and web3 using the standard CentOS yum repositories</p>
+<p class="p1">- Install the Apache web server (current released version) on web1 using the standard RHEL yum repositories</p>
-<p class="p1">- Install the HAProxy load balancer software (current released version) on lb1 using the standard CentOS yum repositories</p>
 <p><strong>Core types</strong> are the most essential types you will use to interact with Puppet and tell it what to do.
 They are ready to go when you install Puppet, meaning you don&rsquo;t have to do anything to set them up.</p>
 <p>One example of a core type you have gotten some practice working with previously in this course is the <code>file</code> type.
 The full list of all core types is posted on our <a href="https://puppet.com/docs/puppet/5.3/type.html" target="_blank">type reference page</a>.&nbsp;</p>
 <p id="toc_1">The <code>package</code> type manages software packages.
 Some important attributes of this type include <code>name</code>, <code>ensure</code>, <code>source</code>, and <code>provider</code>.
 For example:</p>